pgilad/vim-skeletons/README.md

 `skeleton.js` for Javascript files.

-You can also have multiple skeleton for a filetype, and when you open a new file `vim-skeletons` will ask you which skeleton you want to use for that filetype.
+You can also have multiple skeletons for a filetype, and when you open a new file `vim-skeletons` will ask you which skeleton you want to use for that filetype.

 That is defined by `skeleton.extra.filetype`.